and Probate Law Firm

 The living trust has become a very popular tool when clients are planning their estates.
-As an experienced Portland estate planning lawyer, the vast majority of my clients are in living trusts.
+As an experienced Folsom estate planning lawyer, the vast majority of my clients are in living trusts.
 Among other things, the living trust helps family members avoid probate after the decedent passes on and also provides significant tax benefits for certain individuals.
 Lastly, because the living trust takes effect during a person’s lifetime, it protects the individual during their life and their assets pass according to their wishes after they pass away.
 More information on living trusts can be found here.
 Given their increasing popularity, it is important for clients to understand what happens with their living trust after they pass on.

 When the Living Trust Becomes Irrevocable

 During an individual’s lifetime, a living trust is generally revocable and can be changed according to changing needs and desires.
 However, after the individual passes away, the living trust become irrevocable because the individual is no longer alive to modify it.
 During this period, the trust enters the “administration” phase, which ensures that the individual’s wishes for the passing of their assets are fulfilled.

 After an individual passes away and the living trust has entered the administration phase, there are two key points of administration.
 The first key point is whose responsibility it is to administer the trust.
 This person, known as the “successor trustee” is listed in the decedent’s living trust.
 The second key point is the crucial administration steps.
 These steps include marshalling all of the decedent’s assets, bringing the decedent’s taxes in order and distributing the assets.